Russian, Japanese foreign ministers discuss disputed islands

-The foreign Ministers of Russia and Japan are holding talks about disputed Pacific islands.
+The top diplomats of Russia and Japan held talks Monday about disputed islands in the Pacific as Moscow sought to temper Japanese expectations of an imminent deal.

+Russian Foreign Minister Sergey Lavrov opened the negotiations with Japanese counterpart Taro Kono by warning Tokyo against engaging in "unilateral rhetoric" regarding the territorial dispute — a stern statement signaling tough talks when the Japanese leader visits Moscow later this month.

 The Soviet Union took the four southernmost Kuril Islands during the final days of World War II.
 Japan asserts territorial rights to the islands, which it calls the Northern Territories, and the dispute has kept both countries from signing a peace treaty.

-Russian President Vladimir Putin and Japanese Prime Minister Shinzo Abe have agreed to resume discussions on a 1956 Soviet proposal to return two of the islands to Japan.
-Russian Foreign Minister Sergey Lavrov and Japanese counterpart Taro Kono met Monday to pave way for Abe's visit to Moscow later this month.
+Russian President Vladimir Putin and Japanese Prime Minister Shinzo Abe agreed in November to accelerate negotiations based on a 1956 Soviet proposal to return two of the islands to Japan.

-Signaling tough talks ahead, Moscow has recently bristled at Japanese statements about a possible deal, warning Tokyo against "artificially inciting the atmosphere."

 Digital Access For Only $0.99